lamps-wg/csr-attestation/draft-ietf-lamps-csr-attestation.md

 in the case of proprietary data formats the Reference may be to a company or a publicly-available reference implementation.
 In most cases the third party requesting registration in this registry will also be the party that registered the OID.
-As the intention is for this regestry to be a helpful reference, rather than a normative list, a fair amount of discretion is left to the Designated Expert.
+As the intention is for this registry to be a helpful reference, rather than a normative list, a fair amount of discretion is left to the Designated Expert.